The Emerging Trends of Multi-Label Learning: Deep Learning for Multi-label Learning

 Embedding methods have been effective to capture the label dependency and reduce the computation costs.
-However, existing embedding methods are shallow models, which may not powerful to discover high order dependency among labels.
+However, existing embedding methods are shallow models, which may not be powerful to discover high order dependency among labels.
 To fulfill this gap, \cite{DBLP:conf/aaai/YehWKW17} proposes Canonical Correlated AutoEncoder (C2AE), which is the first DNN-based embedding method for MLC to our knowledge.
 The basic idea of C2AE is to seek a deep latent space to jointly embed the instances and labels.
 C2AE performs feature-aware label embedding and label-correlation aware prediction.
-The former is realized by joint learning of deep canonical correlation analysis (DCCA) and the encoding stage of autoencoder, while the latter is achieved by the introduced loss functions for the decoding outputs.
-Fig.~\ref{Fig:C2AE} illustrates the architecture of C2AE.
+The former is realized by joint learning of deep canonical correlation analysis (DCCA) and the encoding stage of autoencoder, while the latter is achieved by the introduced loss function for the decoding outputs.

-As illustrated in Fig.~\ref{Fig:C2AE}, C2AE consists of two DNN modules, i.e., DCCA and autoencoder, and seeks three mapping functions, i.e., feature mapping $F_x$, encoding function $F_e$, and decoding function $F_d$.
+C2AE consists of two DNN modules, i.e., DCCA and autoencoder, and seeks three mapping functions, i.e., feature mapping $F_x$, encoding function $F_e$, and decoding function $F_d$.
 For training, C2AE receives instance $X$ and labels $Y$, associates them in the latent space $L$, and enforces the recover of $Y$ using autoencoder.
-The objective function of C2AE is defined as follows
+The objective function of C2AE is defined as follows:

-where $\Phi(F_x, F_e)$ and $\Gamma(F_e, F_d)$ denote the losses in the latent space and output space respectively, $\alpha$ is used to balance the two terms.
-Inspired by the CCA, C2AE learns the deep latent space by maximizing the correlations of instances and labels.
-Thus $\Phi(F_x, F_e)$ can be defined as
+where $\Phi(F_x, F_e)$ and $\Gamma(F_e, F_d)$ denote the losses in the latent and output spaces respectively, $\alpha$ is used to balance the two terms.
+Inspired by the CCA, C2AE learns the deep latent space by maximizing the correlation between instances and labels.
+Thus $\Phi(F_x, F_e)$ can be defined as: